 - Donors came from 42 states and D.C.; 6 Canadian provinces, Mexico and Guatemala.

-- Support of Corporate Partners: Organizations providing cash or in-kind support increased from 2 in 2003 to 9 in 2004.
+- Support of Corporate Partners: Organizations providing cash or in-kind support increased dramatically.

 A Dramatic Increase in Purchases & Profits